 In the 14th and 15th centuries, Jawor was surrounded by a single line of a defensive wall with a shape similar to an oval.
 The western side was additionally protected by the Nysa Szalona River and the castle, connected with the town fortifications.
-Four gates led to the town: Bolkowska, Legnicka, Złotoryjska and Strzegomska, overlooking four sides of the world.
+The town’s defense system was strengthened by the church of St. Martin with a high tower, located in the north-eastern corner of the town.
+Four gates led to the Jawor: Bolkowska, Legnicka, Złotoryjska and Strzegomska, overlooking four sides of the world.

 Next to the Strzegomska Gate, a Strzegom Tower was situated within the defensive wall.
 It was built on a square plan, the top passing into an octagonal part.
 Above there was a terrace that served as the main defensive post and brick helmet.
 The tower is about 25 meters high, and the thickness of its stone walls is almost 2 meters.
 Its lowest part was available only through a hole in the vault.
 Between the prison cell in the lower, square part and a terrace at the top, there were two more storeys.
 The lower was an utility and storage room, the upper one housed the residential part, called the watchtower.
 The tower was accessible from the outside only on the level of the second floor through a ladder or a wooden platform.

-In the years 1510-1538, as part of the modernization of Jawor’s defense system, a second ring of the lower, outer wall was erected, reinforced with unevenly spaced semicircular low towers.
+In the years 1510-1538, as part of the modernization of Jawor’s defense system, a second ring of the lower, outer wall was erected, reinforced with unevenly spaced semicircular low towers and three elongated bastions connecting both rings of fortifications.
 Outside the outer wall, a ditch was dug and an earth ramparts were built.
 In the space between the two lines of the walls, i.e. zwinger, there was still a thirteenth century moat and an earth rampart.
 At the beginning of the sixteenth century, the spaces between the battlements were also walled up, leaving narrow shooting holes for hand fire weapons.
 The town gates were than preceded by long necks connected with the outer perimeter of the walls.

 Przyłęcki M., Mury obronne miast Dolnego Śląska, Wrocław 1970.